Linthevanrooij/Computational_creativity/Bitwise Bakeoff/Logbook.md

 We gathered recipes for our inspiring set using two different websites with both around 20 different mochi recipes as our inspiring set.
 We webscraped the recipes and created our own database with it.
 We decided that besides existing recipes, we wanted to add some loose ingredients and named this our "weird ingredient list", as we were interested in adding ingredients that you would normally not associate with mochi.
 For this list, each of us added some unexpected ingredients and rated them on a 1 to 5 scale for the fitness function.
 Some of the recipes from the two websites we used in our inspiring set also did not have a rating, therefore, we gave them our own rating as well.

+_17.10.2024_

+With webscraping in general, we encountered lots of exceptions.
+So we had to hard code these exceptions.
+For example.
+The placement of amount was sometimes in the incorrect html label.
+The amount of 3/4 cups was not really amount, but rather string based.
+Or there were references in the ingredients to other recipes instead of single ingredients.
+So we had to come up with workarounds to overcome these exceptions.

 _21.10.2024_

 Additionally, due to allergies, we created a class of ingredients that contains nuts, peanuts, and gluten.
 To normalise every recipe we standardised every recipe to a serving of 10 mochis and converted every unit to grams.
+Also with this, there were some exceptions to the available units.
+For example, sometimes "slices" were used to describe the amount of banana, or "pkg" to describe a package of beans.
+With available online information, we hard coded this into available units to convert them, such as "oz".

 ## Implementation recipe generator
 _21.10.2024_

 We chose to write an algorithm that runs by itself without intervention from a user.
 The stopping criteria is 500 fixed generations, including steps for crossover, mutation, normalisation and evaluation.
 It returns the best recipe.

+_26.10.2024_

+For the final implementation, we mainly based our algorithm on the algorithm used by the PIERRE assignment.
+We made some adjustments to the algorithm to make it a better fit for our fitness function.
+Adjustments were as follows:
+- fitness function alterations
+- mutation with our "weird ingredient list"
+- normalization: instead of sum, average amount and added average rating with duplicates and different scale (500 instead of 1000)

+Below, we will futher explain each of the adjustments.

 ### The fitness criteria
 _16.10.2024_